wxsd-sales/kiosk-reception-search-dialer/README.md

 ## Demo

-A video where we demo this PoC is available on Vidcast — TODO.
+A demo is not availabe at this time.

 ## Support